iamdurga/iamdurga.github.io/_posts/2022-02-18-r-exercise-working-with-outliers.md

     ## 5   474 2021-05-10 00:00:00          139
     ## 6   475 2021-05-11 00:00:00          225

-It shows there are three records during February and March which has unusual no. of deaths.
+It shows there are three records during February and March that have an unusual number of deaths.
 This data is correct as it was the correction over past counts.
-But this can’t be considered as a death of single date.
-Thus, we need to distribute the death accordingly.
+However, this can’t be considered as the deaths of a single date.
+Thus, we need to distribute the deaths accordingly.

-We use daily % over total till that date to distribute the rate proportionally.
+We use the daily percentage over the total until that date to distribute the rate proportionally.

 ``` r
 distribute_outlier <- function(SN_value) {